 UCF Unveils First-of-its-Kind Therapy Cafe in Florida.
 Knights on the Go Café was developed by UCF Go Baby Go!, an initiative of the UCF Doctor of Physical Therapy Program, Aramark, UCF Business Development, the UCF College of Health Professions and Sciences, and Professor Cole Galloway at the University of Delaware.
 The café uses harness technology to offer an innovative and immersive opportunity for individuals with motor impairments — and incorporates both physical and vocational rehabilitation.

 The idea of a mobility café began with one wish from a young woman who had a traumatic brain injury (TBI) caused by a car accident.
 She wanted to work in sales and interact with people.

-It started with one wish from a young woman who had suffered a traumatic brain injury (TBI) from a car accident.
-That wish got Cole Galloway, a professor with the University of Delaware physical therapy department thinking about mobility issues and real-world rehabilitation for individuals recovering from TBIs.
+That wish got Cole Galloway, professor of physical therapy at the University of Delaware, thinking about mobility issues and real-world rehabilitation for individuals recovering from TBIs.

 Galloway, also an inventor, had created an inexpensive way to provide mobility to small children combining battery operated ride-on cars with parts from the local hardware store.
 Next he wanted to develop a way for patients to experience physical rehabilitation using real-world scenarios.